atre/it-for-kids/docs/README.md

     - Too much information and related stress

   - Information around your children
-    - About importance and inevitability of first internet access
+    - About importance and inevitability of the first internet access
     - `Do not manipulate - teach`
     - `Do not block` - control and discuss
-    - About first impression and how to read it
+    - About the first impression and how to read it

 - About uncontrollable information access
   - Too much ways to get internet access, blocking is no-way
   - Teach basic internet etiquette
-  - Your kid probably saw more anal porn than you, control the information flow bro
   - It will happen anyways so you just need to take control and be smarter

 - Monitoring
+  - What is behavioral monitoring and reseach?
-  - Traffic flow monitoring PLACEHOLDER
+  - Quick on web-traffic flow and monitoring

 - Blocking
   - `LIMITING ANYONE'S FREEDOM IN ANY WAY IS VERY BAD`
   - `NEVER` try to manipulate or block disagreeable content
-  - Block `ONLY` NSWF content
+  - Block `ONLY` NSFW content
   - Do not be a bad guy, use only in `specific` cases
   - Briefly about [net neutrality](https://en.wikipedia.org/wiki/Net_neutrality)